-After numbing the area, your healthcare provider will place the endoscope into one side of your nose.
+- After numbing the area, your healthcare provider will insert the endoscope into one side of your nose.

-He or she may repeat this step 2 more times on the same side of your nose.
-(Each pass lets your healthcare provider see a slightly different part of your nasal cavity and sinuses.)
+- He or she may repeat this step 2 more times on the same side of your nose.
+(Each pass allows your healthcare provider to see a slightly different part of your nasal cavity and sinuses.)

 What happens after a nasal endoscopy?

-Talk with your healthcare provider about what to expect after your nasal endoscopy.
-Ask if he or she has specific instructions.
+Talk to your healthcare provider about what to expect after your nasal endoscopy.
+Ask whether he or she has specific instructions.
 If you had your procedure in the office, you should be able to go home right after the procedure.
 You should be able to go about your activities as normal.
 Let your provider know if you have a nosebleed that doesn’t go away.

 The nasal endoscopy often provides the information needed to create a treatment plan.
 You might discuss this with your healthcare provider right after your endoscopy.
-In other cases, he or she might want to order more tests, such as a CT scan.
-If you had a tissue sample taken during your procedure, these results may take a few days to come back.
+In other cases, he or she might want to order more tests, like a CT scan.
+If you had tissue taken during your procedure, these results may take a few days to come back.

 Follow all of your healthcare provider’s instructions about medicines and follow-up.
 In many cases, your provider will want to schedule another nasal endoscopy in the future to see how your treatment has progressed.